stt-datacore/website/static/crew/seven_temporal_crew.md

 published: true
 ---

 A useful skill set, but not in an amount that gives her much staying power.
-Two event features (including alongside da Vinci), a spot in the Borg collection, and future event chances are her greatest strengths.
+Three event features (including alongside da Vinci), a spot in the Borg collection, and future event chances are her greatest strengths.